lucasnevespereira/go-gituser/README.md

 #### Flags

-There is a flag `--help` that will print some information about the program.
+The flag `--help` will print some information about the program.

-`./gituser --help`
+`gituser --help`

-There is a flag `--info` that will print some information about the accounts.
+The flag `--info` that will print some information about the accounts.

-`./gituser --info`
+`gituser --info`

 <hr>